rl-language/rlc/README.md

 #### for demo
 * enum max and name
+* bounded size vectors

 #### machine learning
+* get this https://github.com/ray-project/ray/pull/45057  merged [Blocked by them]
+* update to newer ray that does not leak [Blocked by them]
+* update and pin to the newer ray that works on windows and does not have trivial issues [Blocked by them]
 * figure out how to make transformers fast [Blocked by them]
-* get this https://github.com/ray-project/ray/pull/45057  merged [Blocked by them]
 * figure out how to not duplicate the state at every action and thus allow true self play [Blocked by them]

 #### language